google/osv.dev/gcp/appengine/blog/content/posts/2023-in-review/index.md

 ## New ecosystems support

 [OSV Schema](https://github.com/ossf/osv-schema) adoption continues to grow!
-This year alone, 8 new ecosystems have adopted the schema, enabling them to be included in our [OSV.dev](https://osv.dev/list) database:
+This year alone, 8 new ecosystems have adopted the schema, and are now included in our [OSV.dev](https://osv.dev/list) database:

 * [AlmaLinux](https://osv.dev/blog/posts/almalinux-and-rocky-linux-join-osv/)